New Zealand born singer/songwriter, Fraser MacKenzie,

 When I returned to Aotearoa New Zealand, I edited and mixed four of the videos filmed in WA (Misty, India, Red to Fade and Can You Play As Good As Me?), uploading them monthly to my YouTube channel - and as MP3s to streaming services.

 I developed a showcase of the music I played at gigs.
-"Quick Clips" is a playlist of over 30 minute-or-less tasters.
+"Quick Clips" is a playlist of more than 30 'minute-or-less tasters'.

 I also took my music to Australia for the first time, entertaining audiences from Brisbane, down to Melbourne and right across to Perth.
 That was a great road trip!